psf/black/README.md

 * fixed 18.3a4 regression: don't crash and burn on empty lines with trailing whitespace (#80)

+* when CTRL+C is pressed while formatting many files, Black no longer freaks out with a flurry of asyncio-related exceptions

 * only allow up to two empty lines on module level and only single empty lines within functions (#74)